Axosoft/glo-action-parse-links/README.md

 const cards = JSON.parse(cardsJson);
 ```

+The action also outputs information about the pull request or commit.
+The `title` output is the pull request title or the head commit sha.
+The `body` output is the pull request body or the head commit message.

 ## Usage with another action
 Add a step in your workflow file to perform to parse the links, then a second step can use the output from this action:
 ```yaml